IamMahfooz/stressTest/README.md

 ## How to Use :
 since the website is not hosted yet , you need to do it manually by hosting it locally .
+Create a build of the React App and run the `node index.js`  from inside the server folder.
 1. In the homepage enter you submission-link.
 2. Then enter the queries asked regarding testcase parameter.
 3. Then click on DRY-RUN to see the first failing testcase [WIP] .
 Also, you can move to next failing testcase by clicking on next.